-(2) All outstanding stock options, restricted stock and performance shares granted by the Company to the named executive officers will become fully vested and immediately exercisable upon (i) a change in control, (ii) an involuntary termination or (iii) upon the executive's death or disability.
+(1) All outstanding stock options, restricted stock and performance shares granted by the Company to the named executive officers will become fully vested and immediately exercisable upon (i) a Change in Control, (ii) an Involuntary Termination or (iii) upon the executive's death or disability.
+Vesting of the Performance Shares upon a change in control is contingent upon the Company attaining the threshold operating income margin target.
+This target was satisfied with respect to the 2011 Performance Shares but has not been satisfied with respect to the 2013 Performance Shares.

-(3) Includes a cash payment equal to the Company's estimate of the employer portions of the premiums that would be necessary to continue the executive's health care benefits coverage until the first anniversary of the executive's date of termination.
+(2) Includes a cash payment equal to the Company's estimate of the employer portions of the premiums that would be necessary to continue the executive's health care benefits coverage until the first anniversary of the executive's date of termination.

-(4) Includes an annual bonus for the year of termination based upon attainment of target levels.
+(3) Includes an annual incentive compensation award for the year of termination based upon attainment of target levels.